hsingh124/hsingh.dev/content/posts/localstack-overview-with-dynamodb.md

 }
 ```

 In the `NamesList` function, we specify the attribute names that we want from our database and it returns a projection expression.
-Basically, DynamoDB on operations like `Scan`, `GetItem`, etc returns all the attributes by default.
+DynamoDB on operations like `Scan`, `GetItem`, etc returns all the attributes by default.
 By using this we can specify only the columns we need.
-Now in this we have specified all the columns we had in the table anyways, but I thought I'll put this here for information.
+Now in this, we have specified all the columns we had in the table anyways, but I thought I'll put this here for information.
 If we did not want to use this and wanted to print all of the data with all of the attributes, we could do that by removing all the expressions code.
-So the first half of the function would change and would look like the code below (I have comented out the code that we can remove):
+So the first half of the function would change and would look like the code below (I have commented out the code that we can remove):
 ```go
 tableName := "Students"